- Levy Library

 Introduction to Using Dissertations & Theses

-Dissertations contain recent research that may not yet be published.
-Reviewing dissertations can be helpful preparation for your own dissertation.
+Dissertations contain recent research that may not yet be published; reviewing dissertations can be helpful when preparing for your own dissertation.

 The literature review chapter of a dissertation attempts to cover all of the relevant literature on a topic.
 Use that and the references to discover sources.

 Recommendations for future research are contained in the last chapter of a dissertation.
-The author makes recommendations based on existing gaps in the literature.
-Review the recommendations for future research in a dissertation written on your topic to help focus your research question.
+This is where the author makes recommendations based on existing gaps in the literature.
+To help focus your research question review the recommendations for future research in a dissertation written on your topic.